jonnymoore12/facebank_report/report.md

 <img width="709" alt="nearest_neighbours2" src="https://user-images.githubusercontent.com/18581870/27231771-a35882d6-52ab-11e7-9393-2a35a44eb874.png">
 Hence, if d2-d1 is above a particular threshold, the captured face bears a close enough resemblance to one of the known faces and we can determine that said face belongs to an invited attendee.
 Conversely, if d2-d1 is too small, we establish, with a fair degree of certainty, that we have an uninvited on our hands.

-Whilst this feature was exciting and largely successful, it came with two big caveats: No matter how we determined the d2-d1 threshold (normalized the sample data and factored in the standard deviation, etc.), the tradeoff was that in order to capture all or close to all uninvited guests, some invited guests would inevitably be incorrectly labelled as uninvited (there would be overlap between the two).
+Whilst this feature was exciting and largely successful, it came with two big caveats: No matter how we determined the d2-d1 threshold, the tradeoff was that in order to capture all or close to all uninvited guests, some invited guests would inevitably be incorrectly labelled as uninvited (there would be overlap between the two).
+We should note that the system we trialled essentially only crudely identified outliers.
+The use of a more sophisticated, algorithm, devised with more statistical cunning would definitely have the scope to reduce or even completely eradicate said overlap.

  Furthermore, with the extra computation going on, facebank additionally suffered significant performance issues, with the rendered output refreshing at a decidedly lower frame rate.

 Even our experiments into remembering faces, making decisions and sticking to identifications, hit the performance of the app with no perceived benefit to accuracy.
 Sometimes captured faces bear greater resemblance (crucially, consistently so) to uploaded images of others than to their own uploaded images, no matter how you rearrange the numbers.
 Consequently, most of this experimental code, as fun as it was to cook up, was not incorporated into our final app.